 - Patients must have the ability to understand and sign an approved ICF.

 - Patients must have the ability to understand and comply with all protocol requirements.

 - Patients must be ≥18 years of age.

 - Patients must have an ECOG performance status of 0 to 2.

 - Patients must have a life expectancy >6 months.

 - Patients must have histological, pathological, and/or cytological confirmation of prostate cancer.

-- Patients must have a positive 68Ga-PSMA-11 PET/CT scan, as determined by the sponsor's central reader.
+- Patients must be 68Ga-PSMA-11 PET/CT scan positive, and eligible as determined by the sponsor's central reader.

-- Patients must have prior orchiectomy and/or ongoing androgen-deprivation therapy and a castrate level of serum testosterone (<50 ng/dL or <1.7 nmol/L).
+- Patients must have a castrate level of serum/plasma testosterone (<50 ng/dL or <1.7 nmol/L).

 - Patients must have received at least one NAAD (such as enzalutamide and/or abiraterone).